corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Update `col_mac_factory` override
     * Add Malfunctioning Replicator Bay blocker override to also block the free Roboticist job
 * 2.1.0 Update for Stellaris version 3.2 "Herbert" - no changes (yes it surprised me too)
-* 3.0.0 Update for Stellaris version 3.3 "Libra" - integrate underlying changes from the base game in overridden files
+* 3.0.0 Update for Stellaris version 3.3 "Libra"
+    * Districts are no longer full-file overwrites!
+    * Only the relevant `district_industrial` district is overridden
+    * Integrate additional changes from 3.3 to overridden content

 ## Source Code